 EN402 : Biofuels: Production and Use - This course will focus on the development, production and use of 1st and 2nd generation biofuels including biomass, alcohol, biodiesel, biogas and engineered specialty fuels like biojet and biocrude.
 An overview of the field provides the rationale for biofuels as part of the energy sector.
 The basic chemistry and energetics of combustion, fermentation and other relevant reactions are considered fundamental to understanding how fuel creates energy, and the subtle differences between fuels that make them more or less valuable.
 Economic, regulatory, social and environmental considerations will make up a significant percentage of the course content.
-Prerequisites: EN202 and CH301 or CH352 or CH210.
+Prerequisites: CH301 or CH101 or CH352 or CH152 or CH210.
 Rec.
 2, Lab.
 3, Cr.
 3.

-EN420 : Air Pollution & Emissions Testing & Cont - This course will include an introduction to air pollution regulations, emissions testing, the science of emissions and reduction in emissions through process control and mechanical optimization, air pollution control techniques specifically (but not exclusively) related to marine transportation and power plants.
+EN420 : Air Pollution Testing & Controll - This course will include an introduction to air pollution regulations, emissions testing, the science of emissions and reduction in emissions through process control and mechanical optimization, air pollution control techniques specifically (but not exclusively) related to marine transportation and power plants.
 This course will also include a related environmental health and safety component.
 This course will include hands-on lab components for sample testing and site monitoring.
-Prerequisites: EN202 and CH210 or CH301 or CH352.
+Prerequisites: CH210 or CH301 or CH301 or CH352 or CH152.
 Rec.
 2. Lab.
 2, Cr.
 3.